-The assumptions defined in the Security Target and some aspects of threats and organisational security policies are not covered by the TOE itself.
-These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
-The following topics are of relevance: Personalization of the MRTD chip, Inspection Systems for global interoperability, PKI for Passive Authentication and PKI for Inspection Systems.
-Details can be found in the Security Target [6], chapter 3.2.
+The Assumptions defined in the Security Target and some aspects of Threats and Organisational Security Policies are not covered by the TOE itself.
+These aspects lead to specific Security Objectives to be fulfilled by the TOE- Environment.
+The following topics are of relevance:

+- Personalisation of the MRTD's chip,

+- Inspection Systems for global interoperability,

+- PKI for Passive Authentication and

+- PKI for Inspection Systems.

+Details can be found in the Security Target [6] and [7], chapter 3.2.